 In 2012, he spent four days circumnavigating Miami-Dade County in a canoe via its murky drainage canals.
 That story, which he covered for WLRN radio and the Miami Herald, earned the WLRN team an Online News Association award nomination, a Sunshine State award, and a Green Eyeshade award.

-In 2013, his NPR story ‘Miami Outlaw,’ about a battered Pitbull named Bailey, won a first place PRNDI award.
+In 2013, his NPR story ‘Miami Outlaw,’ about a battered dog named Bailey, won a first place PRNDI award.

 In 2015, his story about Miami’s alleged Well of Ancient Mysteries became the Miami New Times’ top three most read stories of the year, spawning global coverage and earning a first place Florida Press Association award.